 Q: Does the employer have to verify whether a participant is eligible for a CRD or an enhanced loan?

 A: The CARES Act allows plan administrators to rely on an employee’s certification that the employee satisfies the CRD eligible conditions.
+The IRS provided an example of acceptable certification in IRS Notice 2020-50.

 Q: Can a SIMPLE IRA plan stop, defer or delay making employer contributions?